You may require an apostille on a UK court document that is to be used outside the UK.

 Original or Copy?

 In most situations we process original court documents.
-We can make a copy of the court document and issue the apostille, however, we recommend this will be accepted overseas.
+We can make a copy of the court document and issue the apostille, however, we recommend checking if this will be accepted overseas.

 Please let us know if you would like us to ‘MAKE A COPY’ at the time of ordering.
 You will need to purchase our Apostille with Solicitor Certification service.

 - Check your documents to ensure they are correctly stamped/signed.